kpagacz/metronome/README.md

 python cleaner.py
 ```

 Once this command is ran Metronome listens on port 5000 on default for icoming HTTP calls.
-Default port can be modified in cleaner.py file:
+Default port can be modified in cleaner.py file
-argument:
+via port argument to app.run(port=<port>) call.
 ```python
 app.run(port=8080)
 ```